gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 or invalid configuration stop the App with an explanation in its log.
 Correct the settings and start it again; protection resumes after successful startup.
 Temporary connection failures retry with increasing delays of 15 to 60 seconds.
+This includes a Home Assistant MQTT service that is not ready yet.
+After an unexpected startup crash, the App restores a previously enabled watchdog so Home Assistant can restart it.
+A manually disabled watchdog stays off.

 The container health check detects unresponsive health requests and bridge work that remains blocked for more than two minutes, including notification and